Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Experiments

-For the few-shot evaluation setting, we use four datasets covering three financial NLP tasks, as shown in Table \ref{tab:few-shots-dataset-info}.
+\textbf{Few-shot Performance} For the few-shot evaluation setting, we use four datasets covering three financial-NLP tasks, as shown in Table \ref{tab:few-shots-dataset-info}.
 These tasks are aligned with the BloombergGPT evaluation settings to ensure consistency and comparability.
-Detailed descriptions of the evaluation tasks can be found in Appendix \ref{app:few_shot_task_desrip}.
+Detailed descriptions of the evaluation tasks can be found in Appendix \ref{append:few_shot_task_desrip}.

-Overall, as shown in Figure~\ref{fig:few-shot-performance}, FinLLaMA consistently outperforms baseline models across a wide range of financial tasks, demonstrating its robustness and versatility in few-shot settings.
+Overall, as shown in Fig. \ref{fig:few-shot-performance}, FinLLaMA consistently outperforms baseline models across a wide range of financial tasks, demonstrating its robustness and versatility in few-shot settings.
 In the NER task, FinLLaMA achieves a remarkable F1 score of 82.10, significantly surpassing its backbone model LLaMA3-8B (39.18), LLaMA3.1-8B (49.04), and BloombergGPT (60.82).
 This highlights the substantial improvement in entity recognition due to continual pre-training.
 For the FPB dataset, FinLLaMA achieves an F1 score of 70.25 in few-shot settings, outperforming LLaMA3-8B (69.65), LLaMA3.1-8B (13.08), and BloombergGPT (51.07).
 Similarly, in the FiQA-SA dataset, FinLLaMA scored 75.34, surpassing LLaMA3-8B (52.29), LLaMA3.1-8B (65.39), and BloombergGPT (75.05).
 In the Headlines dataset for classification, FinLLaMA achieves a score of 85.54, outperforming LLaMA3-8B (80.59), LLaMA3.1-8B (59.95), and BloombergGPT (82.20).
 These results demonstrate FinLLaMA's strong ability to classify financial texts accurately with minimal examples.